MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

     You can now receive the electronic document by starting the data conversion process on the **Incoming Documents** page.
 For more information, see [Receive and Convert Electronic Documents](purchasing-how-to-receive-and-convert-electronic-documents.md).

-### <a name="to-set-up-the-gl-account-to-use-on-new-purchase-invoice-lines-for-non-identifiable-items-and-non-items"></a>To set up the G/L account to use on new purchase invoice lines for non-identifiable items and non-items
+### To set up the G/L account to use on new purchase invoice lines for non-identifiable items and non-items
 1. In the **Search** box, enter **Purchases & Payables Setup**, and then choose the related link.
 2. On the **Default Accounts** FastTab, fill the field as described in the following table.